mustardamus/ketchup-plugin/README.md

 Validation messages have `{argN}` placeholders for your arguments. `Is {arg1}` would become `Is ketchup`.

+A validation can have a initial callback, optionally passed in as function as the second argument.
+Use this to bind elements with the same name, checkboxes for example.
+Or apply a class to the field to style Ketchup enabled fields.
+The initial callback passes in two arguments, `form` and `el`.
+You already know what these are.

 ### Your HTML

     <form id="own-validation" action="index.html">